 Apart from leaving an ‘emergency’ channel open for technical support, it wasn’t difficult or stressful.
-In fact it was a lot easier than I had expected.
+In fact, it was a lot easier than I had expected.

 Time to think

 Without the distractions of day-to-day goings-on, I had time to think.
-I wasn’t worrying about being ‘out of touch’ but more a case of feeling more ‘in control’.
+I wasn’t worried about being ‘out of touch’ but more a case of feeling more ‘in control’.
 That was a dream I never thought I’d have.

 Since opening a high street office four years ago, the rate of work coming in has increased substantially and we’ve countered that by employing freelance designers and developers.

-But during my two weeks in America I had an epiphany.
+But during my two weeks in America, I had an epiphany.
 A revelation about the way we move forward.